The Major Arcana

 2 The High Priestess

-The third card which represents spiritual exploration and mystery.
+The third card represents spiritual exploration and mystery.

 3 The Empress